microsoft/vscode-docs/docs/python/data-science-tutorial.md

    - The last layer must output 1, since you want a 1-dimensional output indicating whether a passenger would survive.
    - The middle layer was kept at 5 for simplicity, although that value could have been different.

-   The rectified linear unit (relu) activation function is used as a good general activation function for the first two layers, while the sigmoid activation function is required for the final layer as the output you want (of whether a passenger survives or not) needs to be scaled in the range of 0-1 (I.e the probability of a passenger surviving).
+   The rectified linear unit (relu) activation function is used as a good general activation function for the first two layers, while the sigmoid activation function is required for the final layer as the output you want (of whether a passenger survives or not) needs to be scaled in the range of 0-1 (the probability of a passenger surviving).

    You can also look at the summary of the model you built with this line of code: